conjurdemos/cdemo/README.md

   Spin up a bunch of minimal containers, each of which fetches a secret every few seconds in a continuous loop.
 Change the secret, deny access, rotate the API key and watch effects.

   - run 0-startup-conjur.sh.
 REQUIRES INTERNET ACCESS FOR FIRST RUN ONLY.
 When complete demo environment is ready.
-  - run 1-setup_containers.sh w/ 2 args - REQUIRES INTERNET ACCESS FOR FIRST RUN ONLY:
+  - run 1-setup_containers.sh w/ 2 args:
     - number of containers to create
-    - number seconds for each container client to sleep betwixt secrets fetches ]  - run watch_container_log.sh on one of the containers (containers named cont-1 to cont-n)
+    - number seconds for each container client to sleep betwixt secrets fetches
+  - run watch_container_log.sh on one of the containers (containers named cont-1 to cont-n)
     - OR run weave scope (https://www.weave.works/oss/scope/), click into a container and 'tail -f cc.log'
   - change secret in UI - watch it change in watched log
   - audit_policy to show how we can see if current state is compliant with policy doc, change "permit" to "deny" for tomcat_hosts permissions, re-run audit_policy to show how to detect non-compliance